NEW: Car bomb in Kabul kills 5 after Obama visit

 “There will be difficult days ahead, but as we move forward in our transition, I’m confident that Afghan forces will grow stronger; the Afghan people will take control of their future,” Obama said.

-Addressing Afghan concerns that America will abandon the country once its troops leave, Obama noted, “With this agreement, I am confident that the Afghan people will understand that the United States will stand by them.”
+Addressing a concern in Afghanistan that the United States will abandon the country once its troops leave, Obama said, “With this agreement, I am confident that the Afghan people will understand that the United States will stand by them.”

-He later added that the U.S. “did not come here to claim resources or to claim territory.
-We came here with a very clear mission to destroy al Qaeda.”
+He later added that the United States “did not come here to claim resources or to claim territory.
+We came here with a very clear mission to destroy al Qaeda,” referring to the terrorist organization responsible for the September 11, 2001, attacks.

 Obama’s address came nine years to the day after then-President George W. Bush delivered his “Mission Accomplished” speech aboard the aircraft carrier USS Abraham Lincoln, announcing the end of major combat operations in Iraq.

-Karzai offered his thanks to the American people for helping Afghanistan, and the presidents shook hands after signing the Strategic Partnership Agreement in the atrium of the King’s Residence, part of the Presidential Palace in Kabul.
+Karzai offered his thanks to the American people for helping Afghanistan, and the presidents shook hands after signing the document in the atrium of the King’s Residence, part of the Presidential Palace in Kabul.

 Obama warned the Afghan people and, later, U.S. troops he met with, of difficult days ahead.
 In remarks to troops at Bagram, Obama sounded emotional as he said that soldiers could see friends get hurt or killed as the mission winds down.